openshift/microshift/test/image-blueprints-bootc/README.md

 ## Bootc Base Layer

-Artifacts build in this layer are cached.
+Artifacts built in this layer are cached.

 |Group |Build Time|Description|
 |------|----------|-----------|